East and West Yorkshire Union Railway: Background

 In the last quarter of the nineteenth century there was a considerable upsurge in the coal industry in Yorkshire.
 At the same time there was dissatisfaction with the facilities provided by the established railway companies, and indeed with their charges.
 From the railways' point of view, huge capital investment in rolling stock and in infrastructure was being called for at a time when money was limited.

-The Hull and Barnsley Railway (H&BR) was authorised by Act of 26 August 1880 with the principal object of providing a direct link for mineral traffic from West Yorkshire coalfields to the Port of Hull; the project was partly motivated by resentment at the monopoly of the North Eastern Railway in serving Hull.
-The Parliamentary Bill for the H&BR had asked for wide-ranging running powers over existing railways to Sheffield, Leeds, Bradford, Huddersfield, Halifax, Manchester and Liverpool, but these had all been struck out when the Act received the Royal Assent.
+The Hull and Barnsley Railway (H&BR) was authorised by the Hull, Barnsley and West Riding Junction Railway and Dock Act 1880 (43 & 44 Vict. c. cxcix) of 26 August 1880 with the principal object of providing a direct link for mineral traffic from West Yorkshire coalfields to the Port of Hull; the project was partly motivated by resentment at the monopoly of the North Eastern Railway in serving Hull.
+The parliamentary bill for the H&BR had asked for wide-ranging running powers over existing railways to Sheffield, Leeds, Bradford, Huddersfield, Halifax, Manchester and Liverpool, but these had all been struck out when the act received royal assent.
 The line was a considerable engineering project at this time, and as work progressed, it became obvious that the company was unable to raise the money it needed, and in fact it never completed its network.